AnneLouisedb/ai4mi_project/readme.md

 By eliminating these small, incorrect fragments, nnU-Net provides a cleaner, more realistic representation of the organs, ensuring higher quality in the segmentation output.

+## Model Architectures

+## Pre and Post Processing of nnU-Net

+Training our architectures within the nnU-Net pipeline automates pre- and post-processing steps, reducing manual intervention and increasing model robustness.

+### Pre-processing
+The preprocessing steps include resampling and intensity normalization, ensuring that the input data is consistently formatted across datasets.
+Data augmentation techniques such as random cropping are done on the fly during training.

+### Post-processing
+The post-processing phase ensures the accuracy of the segmentation by enforcing single connected components, helping remove small artifacts.
+The process involves automated evaluation of connected components and removal of small structures that do not meet certain size criteria, reducing noise and improving segmentation accuracy.
+Additionally, the decoder effectively integrates higher-resolution feature maps to enhance segmentation precision.

+The nnU-Net framework, both in its 2D and 3D low/high-resolution forms, provides an automated pipeline for image segmentation.
+The low-resolution 3D nnU-Net captures broader contextual information by working with downsampled data, which helps in detecting large-scale structures.
+Meanwhile, the high-resolution 3D nnU-Net operates on finer-resolution data, allowing it to capture small details and precise boundaries.

 ## Evaluation Metrics
 TO DO; link to file with HD95 computation and DSC (VARDAN?)